 The roles may be assigned to users and groups thus granting or disabling access to Ping Monitor features for specific users.
 By default, users that are members of the built-in administrator groups on the PC hosting the server are assigned the Administrator role.
 Other users are not allowed to connect to the server.

 It is possible to grant users administrative access without applying the Administrator role to them by adding those users to the Ping Monitor Administrators Windows group.
 This option can be used by the server administrator to get protected from losing the administrative role due to mistakes in roles configuration or manipulations performed by other administrators.
+Note that you need to re-authenticate your credentials (which typically means that you need to re-login) when adding a new group or changing group members.

 The roles are managed and assigned within the Access Control view.
 To assign roles to users and/or groups, use the Assign Permissions button in the Permissions part of the Access Control view.
 A dialog will be opened where you can add a set of principals and choose a role for each one Pic 1.